ElizabethYankovsky/elizabethyankovsky.github.io/index.md

 Both my graduate and postdoctoral research have centered on the synthesis of high-resolution idealized modeling to understand the physics governing a given system, applying this understanding to improving coarser-resolution global climate models, and using global climate models to study the influences of small-scale phenomena on the global oceanic circulation.

 {: style="text-align: justify;"}
-Outside of research, I love rock climbing, hiking in the mountains, volunteering at animal shelters, and relaxing with my cat.
+Outside of research, I love rock climbing, hiking in the mountains, volunteering at animal shelters, and relaxing with my cats.